|Walden Pond, Concord MA Travel Guide|

 |Until Henry David Thoreau wrote "Walden, or Life in the Woods," Walden Pond was just another deep, chill kettle pond scooped from the New England countryside by glaciers.
 Now it's a favorite swimming, fishing and walking destination.|

-Late in 2016 the new Visitor Center opened, a Net Zero, LEED-Certified ecological building with its own solar carport for electricity generation, electric vehicle charging stations, even solar-powered parking pass machines.
+The Visitor Center is a Net Zero, LEED-Certified ecological building with its own solar carport for electricity generation, electric vehicle charging stations, even solar-powered parking pass machines.

 Walk Around the Pond